ItZ2LEO/DigitalPortfolio/README.md

 Bulit a machine learning model using random forest to predict if the S&P 500 will go up or down the next day.
 Achieved 57% Accuracy
 *Tools:* Python, Pandas, Scikit-Learn
 GitHub Repo

+---

+-**S&P 500 Price Direction Predicition**
+Bulit a machine learning model using random forest to predict if the S&P 500 will go up or down the next day.
+Achieved 57% Accuracy
+*Tools:* Python, Pandas, Scikit-Learn
+GitHub Repo